Hadden89/Vivaldi-Mods-Legacy/README.md

 # Custom.css Readme
 Currently updated on [Vivaldi 3.0 RC3](https://forum.vivaldi.net/topic/45884/vivaldi-3-0-rc-3-vivaldi-desktop-browser-snapshot-1874-22?page=1)

 The custom.css is tailored around my Vivaldi installation.
 However most the code is meant to be universal.
-Just take the parts you need.
+Ask to [modding community](https://forum.vivaldi.net/category/52/modifications) if you need help.

 # Credits